Chelsea Cebara's Weed Sexuality Has Gravity

 Donnell Alexander (17:41):

-We’ll skip over that part.
-Can you just go on a little more?
-Why do you think, why do you connect those two points?
+Don’t skip over that part.
+Can you just go on a little more about that?
+Why do you connect those two things?

 Chelsea Cebara (17:47):